Functional Electrical Stimulation for Individuals With Secondary Progressive Multiple Sclerosis

 |Official Title:||Evaluating the Effects of Functional Electrical Stimulation on Ambulation in Individuals With Secondary Progressive Multiple Sclerosis|

-|Estimated Study Completion Date :||October 2014|
+|Estimated Study Completion Date :||June 2020|

-Individuals will receive active functional electrical stimulation while on the stationary bike, or their legs will be passively moved while on the stationary bike during the exercise sessions.
+Individuals will receive functional electrical stimulation while on the stationary bike and instructed to actively pedal.

 |United States, Maryland|